Slaughterhouse-Five: Tralfamadorian philosophy

 Using the Tralfamadorian passivity of fate, Pilgrim learns to overlook death and the shock involved with death.
-He claims the Tralfamadorian philosophy on death to be his most important lesson:The most important thing I learned on Tralfamadore was that when a person dies he only appears to die.
+He claims the Tralfamadorian philosophy on death to be his most important lesson:

+The most important thing I learned on Tralfamadore was that when a person dies he only appears to die.
 He is still very much alive in the past, so it is very silly for people to cry at his funeral.
 All moments, past, present, and future, always have existed, always will exist. ...
 When a Tralfamadorian sees a corpse, all he thinks is that the dead person is in bad condition in that particular moment, but that the same person is just fine in plenty of other moments.
 Now, when I myself hear that somebody is dead, I simply shrug and say what the Tralfamadorians say about dead people, which is "So it goes."

 Postmodernism

-The significance of postmodernism is a reoccurring theme in Vonnegut's works.
+The significance of postmodernism is a recurring theme in Vonnegut's works.
 Postmodernism arose as a rejection of modernist narratives and structures.
 According to one critic, Tralfamadorianism is a restatement of Christian teleology: There is no purpose to life, effects do not have causes; the only reason for anything is that God has ordained it.
 This juxtaposition is displayed throughout the book, rather directly asking the reader to confront the logical absurdities inherent in both Christian faith and Tralfamadorianism.
 The rigid and dogmatic approach of Christianity is dismissed, while determinism is critiqued.